Former USU star Bobby Wagner continues to shine on, off field in NFL | Gephardt Daily

 Christian Elliss, LB, New England Patriots

-The former Judge Memorial High School star was active vs. the Broncos on Sunday night.
+The former Judge Memorial High School star made one solo tackle vs. the Broncos on Sunday night.

 Kaden Elliss, LB, Atlanta Falcons